georgecwan/rss2reddit/README.md

 #### Step 2: Start the script

-- If you haven't already, navigate to your local copy of the rss-to-subreddit folder: `cd PATH_TO_FOLDER`
+- If you haven't already, navigate to your local copy of the rss2reddit folder: `cd PATH_TO_FOLDER`
 - If you created a virtual environment, activate it: `venv\Scripts\activate.bat` (Windows CMD) or `source venv/bin/activate` (
   Mac/Linux)